 1. Leadership: Did the agency have a senior staff member(s) with the authority, staff, and budget to evaluate its major programs and inform policy decisions affecting them in FY18?

-- The United States Department of Labor's (DOL) Chief Evaluation Officer is a senior official with responsibility for all activities of the Chief Evaluation Office (CEO), and coordination of evaluations department-wide.
+USDOL: The United States Department of Labor's (DOL) Chief Evaluation Officer is a senior official with responsibility for all activities of the Chief Evaluation Office (CE0), and coordination of evaluations department-wide.
 In 2016, DOL's Chief Evaluation Officer was converted to a career position, a change which more fully cements the principle of independence and reflects DOL's commitment to institutionalizing an evidence-based culture at the agency.
-Evaluation results and products are approved and released by the Chief Evaluation Officer (as per the DOL Evaluation Policy), and disseminated in various formats appropriate to practitioners, policymakers, and evaluators. - The CEO includes 15 full-time staff plus a small number of contractors and one-to-two detailees at any given time.
-This staff level is augmented by staff from research and evaluation units in other DOL agencies.
-For example, the Employment and Training Administration (ETA) has 9 FTE's dedicated to research and evaluation activities with which CEO coordinates extensively on the development of a learning agenda, management of the studies, and dissemination of results.
+Evaluation results and products are approved and released by the Chief Evaluation Officer (as per the DOL Evaluation Policy), and disseminated in various formats appropriate to practitioners, policymakers, and evaluators.
+The CEO includes 15 full-time staff plus a small number of contractors and one-to-two detailees at any given time.
+This staff level is augmented by staff from research and evaluation autivities with which CEO coordinates extensively on the development of a learning agenda, management of the studies, and dissemination of results.
 CEO staff have expertise in research and evaluation methods as well as in DOL programs and policies and the populations they serve.
 CEO also employs technical working groups on the majority of evaluation projects whose members have deep technical and subject matter expertise.
-Further, CEO staff engage and collaborate with program office staff and leadership to interpret research and evaluation findings and to identify their implications for programmatic and policy decisions. - In FY18, the CEO is directly overseeing approximately \$21.4 million in evaluation funding (this includes a direct appropriation of \$8.04 million for department program evaluation and a set-aside amount of up to 0.75% of select department accounts).
-Additionally, many projects are cofunded with DOL agencies using programmatic dollars.
-CEO also collaborates with DOL program offices and other federal agencies on additional evaluations being carried out by other offices and/or supported by funds appropriated to other agencies or programs. - The CEO's role is to develop and incorporate evidence and evaluation findings as appropriate and to identify knowledge gaps that might be filled by evaluations or convey evidence that can inform policy and program decisions or performance.
-DOL's Chief Evaluation Officer and senior staff are part DOL's leadership structure and play a role in the formation of the DOL's agencies' annual budget requests, recommendations around including evidence in grant competitions, and providing technical assistance to DOL leadership to ensure that evidence informs policy design.
-There are a number of mechanisms set up to facilitate this: CEO has traditionally participated in quarterly performance meetings with DOL leadership and the Performance Management Center (PMC); CEO reviews agency operating plans and works with agencies and the PMC to coordinate performance targets and measures and evaluation findings; quarterly meetings are held with agency leadership and staff as part of the Learning Agenda process; and meetings are held as needed to strategize around addressing new priorities or legislative requirements.
+Further, CEO staff fnagage and collaborate with program office staff and leadership to interpret research and evaluation findings and to identify their implications for programmatic and policy decisions.
+In FY18, the CEO is directly overseeing approximately \$21.4 million in evaluation funding (this includes a direct appropriation of \$8.04 million for department program evaluation and a set-aside amount of up to 0.75% of select department accounts).
+Additionally, many projects are co-funded with DOL agencies using programmatic dollars.
+CEO also collaborates with DOL program.
+The CEO's role is to develop and incorporate evidence and evaluation findi

-2. Evaluation and Research: Did the agency have an evaluation policy, evaluation plan, and research/learning agenda(s) and did it publicly release the findings of all completed evaluations in FY18?
+2. Evaluation and Research: Did the agency have an evaluation policy, evaluation plan, and research/ learning agenda(s) and did it publicly release the findings of all completed evaluations in FY18?
+ACF: